FabriceSalvaire/pythonic-gcode-machine/doc/sphinx/source/index.rst

 :ref:`Installation-page`
 ========================

-How to install PythonicGCodeMachine on your system
+How to install PythonicGcodeMachine on your system

 .. rst-class:: column column2